 The third tour allows you to admire the beauty of the entire Main Campus, its rich and varied architecture and greenery.

 Get to know the Museum collections, created over the last 40 years, yet documenting the two century long history of the University of Warsaw, through our exhibitions, publications and on-line presentations.
-Forty of the most interesting objects from to the history of the University will be selected for the special anniversary exhibition, which we plan to present this year.
+Forty of the most interesting objects from to the history of the University have been selected for the special anniversary exhibition.